 For inferring functional linkages from DNA microarray evidence, we employ the divide-test-integrate approach [1] for discovering functionally informative cases of mRNA co-expression.
 This method is in contrast to simply concatenating the results of all DNA microarray experiments to create a single, monolithic expression vector for each gene, then measuring correlation between these vectors.
 A co-expression network derived in this manner indeed shows a robust correlation between the extent of expression correlation and the degree of functional association, in part because of its high dimensionality.
 However, it generally works as a useful model only for limited groups of genes, such as consistently co-expressed housekeeping genes.
-The problem facing this method is that context-specific co-expression patterns evident in only a subset of experiments are overwhelmed by stochastic or uncorrelated expression changes across the remaining experiments.
-For example, consider the case of combining several experiments designed to detect expression dynamics during heat shock with a large number of unrelated experiments.
-Linkage between genes that respond coordinately under heat shock but not in the remaining experiments are unlikely to be detected in an analysis of the monolithic expression vectors.
-In contrast, linkages among these genes might be detected by the divide-test-integrate approach, in which each group of biologically coherent experiments is analyzed separately for co-expression linkages, followed by integration of linkages across the sets of experiments.
-However, its actual practice often entails increased false positive coexpression linkages because of lower dimension expression vectors
+The problem facing this method is that context-specific co-expression patterns evident in only a subset of experiments are overwhelmed by stochastic expression changes across the remaining experiments.
+For example, take the case of several experiments designed to detect expression dynamics during heat shock, combining these with an excess of other experiments.
+Genes that respond coordinately under heat shock but do not otherwise change expression in the remaining experiments are unlikely to be detected in an analysis of the monolithic expression vectors.
+In contrast, the divide-test-integrate approach, in which each group of biologically coherent experiments is analyzed separately for coexpression linkages, then the linkages integrated from each set of experiments, is designed to identify such cases.
+However, its actual practice often entails increased false positive co-expression linkages because of lower dimension expression vectors and the correspondingly increased probability of observing such correlations at random.